 Now, however, applicants may be able to turn to graded benefit coverage.
 These types of policies allow individuals the opportunity to obtain the coverage that they need, as well as allowing the insurance company to “ease into” the potential risk that they are taking on with certain applicants.

-What is Graded Death Benefit Whole Life Insurance and How Does It Work?
+What is Graded Death Benefit Whole Life Insurance?

 Because the applicants for graded death benefit policies, in general, are usually considered to present more risk to the carrier, the premiums that are charged for these plans will typically be higher than for other comparable types of coverage.